School bond could go to $250M without tax hike

-Lancaster County School Board learned last week that it could increase its proposed school bond to $250 million without increasing taxes.
+Lancaster County School Board recently learned that it could increase its proposed school bond to $250 million without increasing taxes.
 It also learned how much money the district still owes on previous bonds and heard about a possible money-saving bond option.

 At the Feb.
 21 board meeting, financial adviser Bob Damron with Compass Municipal Advisors, LLC, offered financial advice on how the board and district should proceed with their new bond proposal.